kirolossedra/Sensors/LIDAR/readme.md

-# Steps of using the lidar and its PCL environment
-- The environment itself
+# The results of different simulations are as follows: